jeremylt/LFAToolkit.jl/docs/src/background.md

 where ``B_{interp}`` and ``B_{grad}`` represent 1D basis interpolation and gradient operators, respectively.

-Similarly, the mapping of solution nodes to Fourier modes in higher dimensions is given by
+Similarly, the localization of Fourier modes in higher dimensions is given by

 ```math
 Q_{2d} = Q \otimes Q